 When I was a child I used to watch fairy tales on TV every Christmas season.
 Generally these movies were taken in Czech Republic.
 Many years later I still remember the plots of these tales like ‘Three hazelnuts for Cinderella’, ‘Pan Tau’, and ‘Arabela’.
 What about your memories?

-View of a Christmas market in the 2nd largest city of Czech Republic.
-In the background you can see the tower of the old town hall.
+View of a Christmas market in Brno, the 2nd largest city of Czech Republic.
+In the background one can see the tower of the old town hall.

 4 days before my visit in Brno the essayist and politician Václav Havel died.
 Many places in the city were covered with candles, photos, letters and even drawings.
 It’s impressive to see that a person has found its place in the hearts of the people, isn’t it?
 It reminds me of we all should do something to find our place in someones heart.